Computer Science (CSC)

 This class covers the basics of structured programming using Visual Basic to develop decision support systems or management science applications.
 The theory and practice of structured programming, logic, systems development are covered in a series of iterative hands-on assignments, which are designed based on practical decision support systems or management science applications.
 Students can expect to learn how to create and program advanced Excel applications or other equivalent applications.
 A term project involving the development and documentation of a Visual basic program is required.

 CSC 170.
-Introduction to Object Oriented Programming.
-3 Credit Hours.
+Introduction to Java Programming Programming.
+4 Credit Hours.

 CSC 175.
 Introduction to Algorithms and Program Design.
 4 Credit Hours.